TrossenRobotics/aloha_docs/docs/getting_started/mobile/software_setup.rst

 .. note::

   If using a laptop supplied by Trossen Robotics, all required software will be pre-installed.
-  In this case, you can skip to the Post-Install Hardware Setup section of this guide.
+  In this case, you can skip to the :ref:`getting_started/mobile/software_setup:Post-Install Hardware Setup` section of this guide.

 This guide will walk through the process of setting up the Interbotix ALOHA Mobile control software.